 Solon Snider Sway is Lecturer in Music Directing and Choral Programs at Princeton, where he directs the Playhouse Choir and Playhouse Chamber Orchestra and teaches courses through a joint appointment in The Lewis Center for the Arts and The Department of Music.
 He also works with Trenton Arts at Princeton as Director of the Trenton Youth Singers.
 As a conductor and ensemble director, Solon aims to facilitate creative and welcoming communities full of experimentation, growth, wonder, and imagination.

 Solon holds a B.A. in Music (Intensive) and Theatre Studies, with distinction in both majors, from Yale University.
 At Yale, he studied music theatre composition with Jeanine Tesori, Scott Frankel, and Josh Rosenblum, lyric writing with Michael Korie, and libretto writing with Marsha Norman.
 He also served as music director for The Duke’s Men of Yale and the world-renowned Yale Whiffenpoofs, with whom he produced the CARA-nominated album, “On the Bumpy Road.”
 Solon is also a huge fan of avocados!

-Feel free to reach out to Solon with any questions about The Playhouse Choir, Playhouse Orchestra, or Trenton Youth Singers, or Music Theater at Princeton.
+Feel free to reach out to Solon with any questions about The Playhouse Ensembles, Trenton Youth Singers, or Music Theater at Princeton.